taltaf913/PortfolioProjects/3. Data Cleaning Using Excel/README.md

 ### Conclusion:
 After cleaning and preparing the data, I've created three pivot tables and three charts <br>
 only to found that the data is equally distributed.
 So, I've come to the conclusion that, <br>
 this is a fake dataset.
-That's the reason I've only cleaned it but didn't analayzed it.
+That's the reason I've only cleaned it but didn't analayze it.